TradeMe/tractor/packages/tractor-plugin-loader/README.md

 A **tractor** plugin is just a plain old node module, with a few specially named exports, and maybe some bundled UI code.
 If you want to see an example of a basic plugin, check out [**tractor-plugin-browser**](https://github.com/phenomnomnominal/tractor-plugin-browser).
 Each of the following functions will be run using the basic DI provided by [**tractor-dependency-injection**](https://github.com/phenomnomnominal/tractor-dependency-injection).

-### `description`
+### `description` (optional)

 > The `description` of any actions that the plugin provides to **tractor**.
 It should be an object with a single property, `methods: Array`[`<Method>`](https://github.com/phenomnomnominal/tractor-plugin-loader#method).

 ### `create` (optional):

 > Defines how an instance of the plugin will be instantiated when Protractor runs.
-It should return a concrete implementation of each of the [`description`](https://github.com/phenomnomnominal/tractor-plugin-loader#description-required).
+It should return a concrete implementation of each of the [`description`](https://github.com/phenomnomnominal/tractor-plugin-loader#description-optional).

 > #### Returns:
 > * `plugin: any`